What is Stevia rebaudiana?

 How is NOW's Stevia produced?

-NOW's stevia extract is produced utilizing a patented process which involves extracting from stevia leaves using only water and alcohol.
+NOW's stevia extract is produced utilizing a unique process which involves extracting from stevia leaves using only water and alcohol.
 The resulting extract is treated with a vegetarian-source enzyme (glucosyl transferase) to reduce the licorice-like aftertaste of regular stevia extracts.
 The following are not used and not allowed: pesticides, fumigants, irradiation, other solvents, sulfur dioxide.
 There are no carriers or flow agents added to the extract other than what we claim on the label.
 The resulting extract contains no less than 80% Glucosylsteviosides as measured by HPLC testing.

 The Stevia Glycerite liquid is now much thicker than it was.
 Why?